Medical Information Only. Always consult your healthcare provider before enrolling in any clinical trial.

 What conditions does trial NCT02076958 study?

 This clinical trial studies the following conditions: Information Dissemination, Evidence-Based Public Health.
-These conditions were identified from the trial registry and reflect the primary focus areas of the research.

 What interventions are being tested in trial NCT02076958?

 The interventions under investigation include: Community Health Advisor education (BEHAVIORAL).
-Each intervention is being evaluated for safety and efficacy as part of this clinical study.

 Who is sponsoring clinical trial NCT02076958?